greatcodeeer/Avatar-Generator-with-AWS-Lambda/README.md

-# Avatar Generator
+# Avatar Generator with AWS Lambda
-An avatar generator web service based on serverless technology
+An avatar generator web service based on serverless technology with AWS Lambda

 ### Param:
 + text - used to create hash string